 HUD 203k Consultant Inspector.

-203K Consultant performing work for your renovation loans and HUD compliance inspections in Hialeah, Homestead, Kendall, Coral Gables, Beach, Doral.
+203K Consultants performing work for your Real Estate renovation loans and HUD compliance inspections in Hialeah, Homestead, Kendall, Coral Gables, Beach, Doral.

-Professional Engineer acting as a HUD inspector and 203K Loan Consultant.
+Professional Engineers acting as a FHA inspectors and 203K Consultants.

-The Section 203k is the program for the rehabilitation and repair of single family properties.
+The Section HUD 203k loan is the program for the Real Estate rehabilitation and repair of single family properties.
 As such, it is an important tool for community and neighborhood revitalization and for expanding homeownership opportunities.

 Homes that have been demolished, or will be razed as part of the rehabilitation work, are eligible provided some of the existing foundation system remains in place.